-My day-to-day work is as a barrister, mediator and arbitrator, but from a young age I have always been interested in art and the arts.
+My day-to-day work is as a lawyer, but from a young age I have always been interested in art and the arts.
 Piano studies and choir singing led to the pipe organ.
 I am now the Cathedral Organist at St. James Cathedral Townsville.
 I am a Director of the Australian Festival of Chamber Music, which in July 2015 celebrated its 25th anniversary.

 What started as travel photography has gradually developed into a passion, principally with landscape, cycling and street photography.
 My teachers are in New Zealand - Jackie Ranken and Mike Langford of the Queenstown Centre for Creative Photography.
 They have been inspirational and become delightful friends.
-Over several years I have enjoyed annual trips to the South Island and more recently to Japan.
-In 2018 I am travelling with them to northern India.
+Over many years I have enjoyed annual trips to the South Island and more recently to Japan.
+In July 2018 I travelled with them to northern India, Kasmir and Ladakh.

 I am an enthusiast member of the Australian Institute of Professional Photographers.

 In March 2017 I travelled to New Zealand to undertake, as a volunteer, a photography commission for 'Smiling for Smiddy' - a long distance cycle ride from Christchurch to Queenstown raising funds for cancer research.
-In late August 2017 I repeated that process for a long distance ride from Townsville to Brisbane.
-I also assist the Banish the Black Dog ride Townsville - Burdekin and return.
+In late August 2017 I repeated that process for a long distance ride from Townsville to Brisbane and in 2018 the same ride but from Brisbane to Townsville.
+I undertake the same role the MS Society “Moonlight Walk” in October each year.
+I also assist the Banish the Black Dog ride over Townsville - Burdekin and return.

 I use Canon equipment; currently the EOS 7DII, EOS 5DIV and EOS 5DSr and a range of Canon, Sigma and Zeiss lenses.
-Sometimes I dabble with a 1950's Leica film camera, a Polaroid 110A Land camera and a Leice R8.
+Sometimes I dabble with film, using a WWII era Leica film camera, a Polaroid 110A Land camera and a Leica R8.